How to Become a Notary in Washington

 A Washington notary public is authorized to perform the following notarial acts, whether with respect to a tangible or electronic record [RCW 42.45.010(8)]:

-What is the process to become a Washington electronic notary public?
+What are the steps to become an electronic notary in Washington?

 To apply online for an electronic notary endorsement, you must log in or sign up for a SecureAccess Washington account and select “Add” under the requirements section of your dashboard.

-To become a remote notary public in Washington, you must:
+To become a remote notary public in Washington, you must have an active notary public commission and an electronic notary endorsement and follow the steps below:

 How do I update my address on my Washington notary commission?